-In 1999 League supported a bill to develop a grant program to fund public educational activities regarding the events around the forced internment of civilians of Japanese ancestry.
-Also, the League supported a bill which would enable employers to file a lawsuit on the basis of employment discrimination regardless of the number of persons employed by the employer.
-In 1999, 2000 and 2001 the League successfully opposed a bill that limited benefits of state employees to lawful spouses and dependent children.
-The State Board provided health insurance to partners of gay and lesbian employees in 2001.

-In 2001 the League also supported a transgender hate-crimes bill, and a bill to study the implementation of the death penalty, but neither of these bills passed.
-However, we successfully opposed a bill that would allow the Boy Scouts to receive state funds while discriminating against gay scouts and leaders.
+League supported a bill to develop a grant program to fund public educational activities regarding the events around the forced internment of civilians of Japanese ancestry and supported a bill which would enable employers to file a lawsuit on the basis of employment discrimination regardless of the number of persons employed by the employer as well as opposed legislation that limited benefits of state employees to lawful spouses and dependent children. attention shifted in the early 2000s to opposition to transgender hate crimes and implementation of the death penalty and successfully opposed legislation to allow the Boy Scouts to receive state funds while discriminating against gay scouts and leaders.